EBB2675/schema-studio/REPO_GUIDE.md

 - `GET /schema` — build a graph from the working tree (single branch)
 - `POST /graph` — build a graph from a specific branch/worktree (single branch)
 - `POST /graph/diff` — compare two branches and return a diff
+- `POST /schema/custom-class` — add a synthetic class (id is always package-qualified); relation `inherits|hasSubSection`
-- `POST /schema/custom-quantity` — inject a validated quantity onto a class (used by editable mode)
+- `POST /schema/custom-quantity` — add a quantity to a class; will create the class if missing (honors parent relation)
 - `GET /overview` — bird’s-eye list of packages and top-level classes at a branch
 - `GET /git/branches` — list local branches of the repo
 - `GET /git/packages` — list Python modules under a base package